 - Student liaison officers at Rindi

-- Safety representatives (in Swedish)
+- Safety representatives at Uppsala Student Union (in Swedish)

 Do you need to make an appeal?

 Were you not admitted to your programme or course of choice?
 Do you feel that a decision regarding your studies is incorrect?
-Some decisions can be appealed to the Higher Education Appeals Board (Överklagandenämnden för universitet och högskolor).
+Some decisions can be appealed to the Higher Education Appeals Board at the ÖNH website (Överklagandenämnden för universitet och högskolor).
 If an appeal is possible, you should be apprised of it together with the decision.
 In addition, other decisions, except the decision on grades, can be appealed to the Board if you believe they violate the prohibition against discrimination under the Discrimination Act.